sjalasutram/FinTechProject1/README.md

    started gathering momentum from the late 1990s and the trend has been mostly ticking upwards.

 3. Which country has the least and most of its population using the Internet

 4. Is there a correlation between Government expenditure on education and internet usage?

-5. Which countries have the lowest and highest ratio of Agricultural land to food production comparisons
+5. Which countries have the lowest and highest ratio of Agricultural land to food production comparisons The country with highest ratio of Agricultural land and Food Production is United States.
+   Agricultural Land is 44% and Food Production Index is at 104.45

 6. Which country has most electricity produced from renewable sources (as a % of total electricity) Denmark produced 65% of its total electricity from renewable sources